Hello and welcome to the podcast of the Lotus Eaters.

 Yes, yes, yes, yes, yes.

-Both just seem incapable of looking at things from a case by case basis.
+Both just seem incapable of looking at things from a case-by-case basis.

-Yeah, well, great thinking.
+Yeah, well, group thinking.

 Very dangerously based, yes.

-What earth is going on?
+Oh, what on earth is going on?

 Good night.

-And he said, look at the things.
+I need to look at the things.

 There we go.

-Uh thank you very much.
+Thank you very much.

 Dutton is right.

-Women would much rather share a single high value male.
+Women would much rather share a single high-value male.

 Not healthy for society.